Fun Fact:

 A Meaningful Camera Upgrade

-Gen 2 also uses a 12 MP camera, but the experience is noticeably improved thanks to better image processing, enhanced stabilization, improved HDR handling, and support for higher-resolution 3K video capture.
-The difference isn’t about numbers on a spec sheet — it’s about consistency and reliability in real-world conditions.
+Gen 2 also uses a 12 MP camera, but the experience is noticeably different thanks to better image processing, enhanced stabilization, improved HDR handling, and support for 3K video capture.
+The difference isn’t about numbers on a spec sheet — it’s about consistency in real-world conditions.

 Audio That Finally Feels Premium

 Calls sound cleaner.
 Music feels fuller.
-And, importantly, you don’t feel like you’re broadcasting your playlist to everyone around you.
+And you stop feeling like you’re broadcasting your playlist to everyone within three feet.
 This is one of those upgrades you only fully appreciate after switching back to Gen 1 and realizing how flat the experience used to feel.

 Faster, Smarter AI

-It’s still not perfect, but it’s noticeably more reliable.
-Gen 1 continues to support the feature, yet Gen 2 feels much closer to what Meta originally intended when it talked about AI as a background layer rather than a gimmick.
+It’s still not perfect.
+But it’s noticeably more reliable — and that gap matters more than it sounds.
+Gen 2 feels much closer to what Meta originally intended when it talked about AI as a background layer rather than a party trick.

 A Lighter, More Comfortable Frame